chengyucatch/chingchuan-chen.github.com/_posts/2014-07-22-R-performance.md

 # 2  n()           10   7.247    1.035     7.124
 {% endhighlight %}

 The results show that calculation in row and calculation in column is big difference.
+My environment is ubuntu 14.04, R 3.1.1 compiled by intel c++, fortran compiler with MKL.
+My CPU is 3770K@4.3GHz.